 Martin scores 52 goals in 1973-74 and again in 1974-75, then gets 45 in 1979-80.
 But he sustains a severe knee injury when he's tripped on a breakaway during a game on Nov.
 8, 1980, is traded to Los Angeles on March 10, 1981, and retires after playing three games for the Kings in 1981-82.
 He finishes his NHL career with 701 points (384 goals, 317 assists) in 685 games.

 2011: Kris Draper, one of the biggest bargains in NHL history, announces his retirement after 20 seasons, the final 17 with the Detroit Red Wings.

-Detroit pays the $1 waiver price to get Draper from the Winnipeg Jets in 1993.
+Detroit pays the $1 waiver price to acquire Draper from the Winnipeg Jets in 1993.
 He goes on to play 1,137 games with the Red Wings, many of them as center of the "Grind Line" between Kirk Maltby and Darren McCarty.
-Draper is part of four Stanley Cup-winning teams with Detroit and wins the Selke Trophy as the League's top defensive forward in 2004, when he has career highs of 24 goals and 40 points.
+Draper is part of four Stanley Cup-winning teams with Detroit and wins the Selke Trophy as the NHL's 's top defensive forward in 2004, when he has career highs of 24 goals and 40 points.
 He is the fifth player in Red Wings history to play at least 1,000 games for Detroit, joining Hockey Hall of Famers Gordie Howe, Alex Delvecchio, Steve Yzerman and Nicklas Lidstrom.